facebook/flow/docs/04-cli.md

 Just using the command `flow` will type-check your current directory if the `.flowconfig` file is present.
 A flow server will automatically be started if needed.

 The CLI tool also provides several other options and commands that allow you to control the server and build tools that integrate with Flow.
-For example, this is how the [Nuclide](http://nuclide.io) editor integrates with Flow to provide autocompletion, type errors, etc in it's UI.
+For example, this is how the [Nuclide](http://nuclide.io) editor integrates with Flow to provide autocompletion, type errors, etc. in it's UI.

 To find out more about the CLI just type: